barrasso/Compass/README.md

 #### iBeacons
-App uses Estimote's `BeaconManager` to monitor beacon ranges and indoor location positions.
+Compass uses Estimote's `BeaconManager` to monitor beacon ranges and indoor location positions.

   * While app is in foreground
     * Uses the `ESTBeaconManagerDelegate` method `didRangeBeacons` to determine if a device is in range of a iBeacon